The Best Dishes for Celebrating the Lunar New Year

 In the US, we've already engaged in our traditions of watching a giant ball drop and making out with a stranger, but in many parts of East Asia, things are just starting to get real.
-The Lunar New Year ushers in the Year of the Pig on February 5, which is great news for celebrants on the world’s most populous continent… not so much for actual pigs, given the massive feasts that go down.
-As with any holiday, the New Year has its traditional foods with deep symbolic meanings (oranges = abundance and good fortune, fish = prosperity), which is why we've dug into the traditional eats from various cultures to show you what you're when you settle for cheap champagne and Ryan Seacrest.
+The Lunar New Year ushers in the Year of the Rat on January 25, which is great news for celebrants on the world’s most populous continent.
+As with any holiday, the New Year has its traditional foods with deep symbolic meanings (oranges = abundance and good fortune, fish = prosperity), which is why we've dug into the traditional eats from various cultures.

 China's salty and sweet answer to beef jerky can be found all year round, but it's especially prevalent when the New Year rolls around in the mainland, Singapore, and Malaysia, and is often given as a gift.
 This is way better than that mug your secret Santa gave you.